AYJ-Systems/ai_note_taker/README.md

 1. **Transcribes** using local `faster-whisper` models (no API calls)
 2. **Generates AI meeting minutes** using Claude API (optional)

-Records as stereo WAV, transcripts saved as plain text, and structured meeting minutes exported as professionally-formatted Word documents with customizable templates.
+Records as stereo WAV, transcripts saved as plain text, and structured meeting minutes exported as professionally-formatted Word documents using a standard template.

 ## Quick Start